oisdk/site/posts/2019-11-02-how-to-binary-random-access-list.markdown

 tags: Agda
 ---

-"Heterogenous Random-Access Lists" by Wouter Swierstra [-@swierstraHeterogeneousRandomaccessLists2019] describes how to write a simple binary random-access list [@okasakiPurelyFunctionalRandomaccess1995] to use as a heterogenous tuple.
+"Heterogeneous Random-Access Lists" by Wouter Swierstra [-@swierstraHeterogeneousRandomaccessLists2019] describes how to write a simple binary random-access list [@okasakiPurelyFunctionalRandomaccess1995] to use as a heterogeneous tuple.
 If you haven't tried to implement the data structure described in the paper before, you might not realise the just how *elegant* the implementation is.
 The truth is that arriving at the definitions presented is
-difficult: behind every simple function is a littany of copmlex and ugly alternatives that had to be tried and discarded first before settling on the final answer.
+difficult: behind every simple function is a litany of complex and ugly alternatives that had to be tried and discarded first before settling on the final answer.